metacpan/metacpan-cpan-extracted/distros/L/List-SomeUtils/README.md

 items will be returned.
 For example, the mode of a unique list is the list itself.

-This function **always** returns a list.
-That means that in scalar context you get a count indicating the number of modes in the list.
+This function returns a list in list context.
+In scalar context it returns a count indicating the number of modes in the list.

 # MAINTENANCE